CIA assassination attempts on Fidel Castro: Mafia engagement

-According to the CIA documents, the so-called Family Jewels that were declassified in 2007, one assassination attempt on Fidel Castro prior to the Bay of Pigs invasion involved noted American mobsters John Roselli, Sam Giancana and Santo Trafficante.
+According to CIA documents, the so-called Family Jewels that were declassified in 2007, one assassination attempt on Fidel Castro prior to the Bay of Pigs invasion involved noted American mobsters John Roselli, Sam Giancana and Santo Trafficante.
 At least some of the CIA assassination attempts on Castro were given the CIA project name ZRRIFLE.

 In September 1960, Momo Salvatore Giancana, a successor of Al Capone's in the Chicago Outfit, and Miami Syndicate leader Santo Trafficante, who were both on the FBI's Ten Most Wanted list at that time, were indirectly contacted by the CIA about the possibility of Fidel Castro's assassination.
 Johnny Roselli, a member of the Las Vegas Syndicate, was used to get access to Mafia bosses.
 The go-between from the CIA was Robert Maheu of the Howard Hughes organization, who introduced himself as a representative of several international businesses in Cuba that were expropriated by Castro.
-On September 14, 1960, Maheu met with Roselli in a New York City hotel and offered him US$150,000 for the "removal" of Castro.
+On September 14, 1960, Maheu met with Roselli in a New York City hotel and offered him $150,000 for the "removal" of Castro.
 James O'Connell, who identified himself as Maheu's associate but who actually was the chief of the CIA's operational support division, was present during the meeting.
-The declassified documents did not reveal if Roselli, Giancana or Trafficante accepted a down payment for the job.
-According to the CIA files, it was Giancana who suggested poison pills as a means to doctor Castro's food or drinks.
-Such pills, manufactured by the CIA's Technical Services Division, were given to Giancana's nominee named Juan Orta.
-Giancana recommended Orta as being an official in the Cuban government, who had access to Castro.
+The declassified documents did not reveal whether Roselli, Giancana or Trafficante accepted a down payment for the job.
+According to the CIA files, Giancana suggested poison pills as a means to doctor Castro's food or drinks.
+Such pills, manufactured by the CIA's Technical Services Division, were given to Giancana's nominee named Juan Orta, who had been recommended as an official in the Cuban government with access to Castro.

 Allegedly, after several unsuccessful attempts to introduce the poison into Castro's food, Orta abruptly demanded to be let out of the mission, handing over the job to another unnamed participant.
 Later, a second attempt was mounted through Giancana, Roselli, and Trafficante using Anthony Varona, the leader of the Cuban Exile Junta, who had, according to Trafficante, become "disaffected with the apparent ineffectual progress of the Junta".
-Verona requested US$10,000 in expenses and US$1,000 worth of communications equipment.
-However, the second assassination attempt was apparently thwarted when Castro stopped visiting the restaurant that had the botulinum toxin poison pills, and was cancelled due to the launching of the Bay of Pigs Invasion.
+Varona requested US$10,000 in expenses and US$1,000 worth of communications equipment.
+However, the second assassination attempt was apparently thwarted when Castro stopped visiting the restaurant that had the botulinum toxin poison pills, and was cancelled entirely due to the launching of the Bay of Pigs Invasion.

-According to Top Secret transcripts declassified in 2021, Scott Breckinridge, in his 1975 Church Committee hearing told senators that the CIA had also contemplated using botulinum toxin to lace cigars to be delivered to Castro, but this plan never went forward.
+According to secret transcripts declassified in 2021, then Inspector General Scott Breckinridge, in his 1975 Church Committee hearing, told senators that the CIA had also contemplated using botulinum toxin to lace cigars to be delivered to Castro, but this plan never went forward.

-On October 26, 2017, during the presidency of Donald Trump, declassified documents revealed that US Attorney General Robert Kennedy hesitated to recruit the Mafia in assassination attempts on Castro due to his push against organized crime.
+On October 26, 2017, during the first presidency of Donald Trump, declassified documents revealed that US Attorney General Robert F. Kennedy hesitated to recruit the Mafia in assassination attempts on Castro due to his push against organized crime.